"TITTER YE NOT"

 six Old Etonians attend Royal Military

-annually, with five OEs due to commence
+OEs due to commence training at RMAS

-employer of OEs.
-There are a wide range of summer camps which boys are expected to attend.
-Some camps are abroad (Germany or Cyprus, for example); others are organised through Army contacts in the UK and
+Some camps are abroad (Germany or Cyprus, for example); others are organised through Army contacts in the UK and concentrate on specialised military skills and adventurous training.

 In 2010, Her Majesty the Queen visited Eton to inspect the Corps on the occasion of its 150th anniversary, and unveiled a plaque commemorating those Old Etonians awarded the Victoria Cross and George Cross.
-Prince Henry of Wales KCVO (Henry Charles Albert David; born the 15th of September 1984), known as Prince Harry, is the younger son of Charles, Prince of Wales, and Diana,
+Prince Henry of Wales KCVO (Henry Charles Albert David; born of September 1984), known as Prince Harry, is the younger son of Charles, Prince of Wales, and Diana, Princess of Wales.
+His paternal grandparents are Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
+At the time of his birth, he was third in the line of succession to succeed his grandmother.
+He is currently fifth in line after his nephew George and niece Charlotte.

 After an education at schools in the United Kingdom and spending parts of his gap year in Australia and Lesotho, Harry chose a military career, undergoing officer training at Royal Military Academy Sandhurst.
 He was commissioned as a Cornet into the Blues and Royals of the Household Cavalry Regiment, serving temporarily with his brother, and completed his training as a troop leader.
 In 2007–2008 he served for 77 days in Helmand, Afghanistan but he was pulled out following publication of his presence there by an Australian magazine.
 He returned to Afghanistan for a 20-week deployment in 2012–2013 with the Army Air Corps.
 He left the army in June 2015.